Submit a request

 What is the Secured Overnight Offered Rate (SOFR)? | General Questions

 The Secured Overnight Financing Rate (SOFR) is the new standard that is used to determine the current variable interest rate on loans.
-SOFR replaced the London Interbank Offered Rate (LIBOR) index as the go-to standard for new loans originated in the United States at the end of 2021.
-While LIBOR will no longer be used to price new loans starting in 2022, it will formally stick around until at least 2023.
+SOFR replaced the London Interbank Offered Rate (LIBOR) index as the go-to standard for new loans that originated in the United States at the end of 2021.
+LIBOR was no longer used to price new loans starting in 2022 and will be officially phased out by July 2023.

-Financial institutions use LIBOR and SOFR as tools for pricing corporate and consumer loans.
+Financial institutions use SOFR as a tool for pricing corporate and consumer loans.
 SOFR bases its rate on what financial institutions pay one another for overnight loans, which is why the source is named overnight financing.
 The SOFR rate is published daily by the Federal Reserve Bank of New York which can be found here.

 Why the switch?